I made a candle holder centerpiece out of an applewood log, I thought it would be a fun project for American Thanksgiving.

 I first started off selecting an Applewood branch that I had pruned a few years ago, the bark had been removed over time so the wood was left aged and a bit cracked.
 Perfect for a centerpiece.

 After roughly cutting the log to size I used a 1 2 3 block to mark the bottom after determining what I wanted to be the top.

 I did this to both ends of the log, I then used a string connecting both lines to make sure that the bottom would look nice.

 In order for me to cut the bottom off of the log, I needed to build a quick jig that served to safely hold the log still while passing it through the band saw.

 The next step was to clean up and flatten the bottom, this was done with a hand plane but would easily be done carefully using a jointer.

 Once the log sat good and flat I trimmed the ends of the log making sure to remove any of the screw holes used to hold the log in the jig.

-I measured the total length of the log and needing 6 candles divided by 7.
+I measured the total length of the log and needed 6 candles so I divided it by 7.

 A trick here if you want to divide something by a specific number of holes drilled is to add one extra.